glurp/ang/README.md

 Free to use, modify and distribute.

-* multicast between all member on LAN
-* not ready ! fro naow, only play all ship on all game instance

 Multi gamer
 ===========

 News : in net directory, begining a ang version  multi-player on local network, use Multicast (so work only on LAN).

 The game : same as ang, but all players must collaborate for destroy a maximum of stars.